St. Leonard's Church

-Services: We normally have one Holy Communion on the first Wednesday, another at 10.30 am on the second Sunday and one Evening Prayer on the third Sunday at 6.30pm.
-Other services are held at other churches in the Benefice.
-However, for the moment services are ad hoc and published in the Clarion (see download on Home page).
+Services: We normally have a Methodist-style service at 11a.m. on the second Sunday in each month and either Holy Communion or Morning Service at 11a.m. on the fourth Sunday.
+Services are ad hoc and published in the Clarion (see download on Home page).

 Vicar - Rev Stephen Skinner

 Treasurer - Paul Grafton - 01409 271456 email@example.com